-Less commonly, cystitis may occur as a reaction to certain drugs, radiation therapy or potential irritants, such as feminine hygiene spray, spermicidal jellies or long-term use of a catheter.
-Cystitis may also occur as a complication of another illness.
+Cystitis also may occur as a reaction to certain drugs or radiation therapy.
+Things that sometimes irritate the bladder, such as hygiene products, spermicide jelly or long-term catheter use, can also lead to cystitis.
+Cystitis can also happen as a complication of another illness.

-The usual treatment for bacterial cystitis is antibiotics.
-Treatment for other types of cystitis depends on the underlying cause.
+The usual treatment for cystitis caused by bacteria is to take antibiotic medication.
+Treatment for other types of cystitis depends on the cause.

 - A strong, persistent urge to urinate